vmware-tanzu-labs/educates-github-actions/publish-workshop/README.md

 * Creating a release against the GitHub repository and attach as assets Kubernetes resource files for deploying the workshop to Educates.

+The GitHub action requires that it be triggered in response to a Git tag being applied to the GitHub repository.

 GitHub Workflow
 ---------------